Helenheting/project-pages/_posts/2016-10-19-SMS-2-DNA-stats.md

 ### [Question](http://rosalind.info/problems/ini/)
 Of the many tools for DNA sequence analysis, one of the most popular is the Seqence Manipulation Suite.
 Commonly known as SMS 2, it comprises a collection of programs for generating, formatting, and analyzing short strands of DNA and polypeptides.

-One f the simplest SMS 2 programs, called "DNA stats", counts the number of occurrences of each nucleotide in a given strand of DNA.
+One in the simplest SMS 2 programs, called "DNA stats", counts the number of occurrences of each nucleotide in a given strand of DNA.
 An online interface for DNAstats can be found here.[link](http://www.bioinformatics.org/sms2/dna_stats.html)

 Example: